 - After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1(this last step doesn’t apply to me since I stop after 2).

 The idea behind this method is to focus entirely on one task and do nothing else for the full interval.
-The app I have has a ticking clock sound that helps keep me focused on my task and allows me to easily track the amount of time I spend writing each day.
+The app I have has a ticking clock sound that helps keep me focused on my task.
+It also allows me to easily track the amount of time I spend writing each day.

-Since my goal is to spend at least an hour writing or editing each day, I went with two pomodoros(25 minute intervals) instead of more but you can certainly do more if you’d like.
+Since my goal is to spend at least an hour writing or editing each day, I went with two pomodoros(25 minute intervals).
+You can certainly do more if you’d like.
 If I was doing this full time then I’d certainly try to put in a full 8 hours each day.

 This process not only helps me focus but also gives me a clear goal to follow.
-I know that I have 2 pomodoros(50 minutes) of work to do each day and use the app to keep my mind on the goal.
+I know that I have 2 pomodoros(50 minutes) of work to do each day.
+I can use the app to keep my mind on the goal.

-This is something I read about recently and I’m trying it for the first time with this project and I like it quite a bit.
-The ticking of the clock really helps me get into a rhythm and more importantly keeps me focused on nothing but the task at hand.
+This is something I read about recently.
+I’m trying it for the first time with this project and I like it quite a bit.
+The ticking of the clock really helps me get into a rhythm.
+More importantly, it keeps me focused on nothing but the task at hand.
 I get into a zone where I just write until I hear the ring of the clock that indicates it’s time for a break.

 I first tried self-publishing towards the end of 2013.
-I published wide initially then switched to Amazon once KDP Select came out and people raved about the money to be made there.
+I published wide initially then switched to Amazon once KDP Select came out.
+At the time, people raved about the money to be made there.

 It was great at first but then the program changed from a pay per borrow structure to a pay for each page read structure.
-This was a necessary change but was mainly a benefit for those who write longer pieces and hurt those who deal primarily in short stories and novellas.
+This was a necessary change.
+However, it was mainly a benefit for those who write longer pieces and hurt those who deal primarily in short stories and novellas.

 Now that I’m back and writing things that are on the shorter end of the scale, I’m trying out going wide again with my entire catalog versus keeping it all on Amazon in the KDP select program.

-Amazon is still a key site to publish on since it’s the biggest of the bunch but choosing not to enroll in KDP select gives me the option to publish everything.
-The plan is to start with a wide strategy and see how it goes and then based on my success elsewhere; decide if I want to go back to Amazon only and rejoin KDP select.
+Amazon is still a key site to publish on since it’s the biggest of the bunch.
+However, choosing not to enroll in KDP select gives me the option to publish everything.
+The plan is to start with a wide strategy and see how it goes.
+Then based on my success elsewhere; decide if I want to go back to Amazon only and rejoin KDP select.

 If my earnings from non Amazon websites are negligible then there’s little to lose by staying in KDP select.

-I removed all my stories that were eligible to be removed from KDP select and published them wide in December but have to wait until mid-late/February to remove the rest as there’s a 90 day enrollment period for KDP select.
+I removed all my stories that were eligible to be removed from KDP select and published them wide in December.
+I have to wait until mid-late/February to remove the rest as there’s a 90 day enrollment period for KDP select.

-After that all of my stories will be wide and all the stories I publish going forward will be published not just on Amazon but everywhere else as well.
+After that all of my stories will be wide and all the stories I publish going forward will be published everywhere.

-There are benefits to both strategies but I want to get some data on how well my stuff sells outside of Amazon before I commit to an Amazon only strategy and in order to do that I have to pass on KDP select and publish everywhere for a while and see how it goes.
+There are benefits to both strategies but I want to get some data on how well my stuff sells outside of Amazon.
+Then I’ll see if I want to commit to an Amazon only strategy.
+In order to do that I have to pass on KDP select and publish everywhere for a while and see how it goes.

-I do have expenses here as I have to buy licensed stock photos for my covers and I generally pay someone on Fiverr a few bucks a pop to design my covers as I have no Photoshop skills.
+I do have expenses here.
+There are licensed stock photos to buy for my covers.
+Also, I pay someone on Fiverr a few bucks a pop to design my covers as I have no Photoshop skills.

-I did buy a one month subscription to one of the big stock photo sites back in 2013 so I still have a lot of photos to use which means my expenses will be mostly limited to cover design fees for now.
+I did buy a one month subscription to one of the big stock photo sites back in 2013.
+That means I still have a lot of photos to use.
+As such, my expenses will be mostly limited to cover design fees for now.
 There might be a time in the future(when one of the stock photo sites has a sale) that I’ll spend some more money to get some additional stock photos to work with.

 I did however write quite a bit last month.
 December saw a total of 56k words and I was super excited to see that number!
 I started early in the month and spent 50 minutes each day which to 22.5hrs of writing in December.
 That means I wrote at a pace of 2505 words per hour; not a bad pace at all.

-I think the focus from the pomodoro method really helps that number get higher since I’m pretty much in the zone once I hear that ticking.
+I think the focus from the pomodoro method really helps that number.
+I’m pretty much in the zone once I hear that ticking.

-The good thing about self-publishing is that it’s a relatively cheap to get started.
+The starting costs for self-publishing are relatively low and that’s a good thing.
 You can use free stock photos and do your own work on the covers if you want your expenses to be $0 but I’d rather spend a bit more and get a higher quality cover.

-$10.56 isn’t a lot but it’s better than 0 and I get a lot out of the whole process by practicing my hobby and learning more about the business of self-publishing.
-There’s a ton of genres out there to write in and this process will allow me to not only play around with a bunch of them but also gauge which ones sell and which ones don’t.
-The long term goal is to improve as a writer as well and it certainly won’t hurt to try to earn a bit of money on the side.
+$10.56 isn’t a lot but it’s better than 0.
+I get a lot out of the whole process by practicing my hobby and learning more about the business of self-publishing.
+There’s a ton of genres out there to write in too.
+This process will allow me to not only play around with a bunch of them but also gauge which ones sell and which ones don’t.
+The long term goal is to improve as a writer as well.
+It certainly won’t hurt to try to earn a bit of money on the side.

-I won’t lie but I also get pretty excited each time I get a sale and not only because it means a few bucks in my pocket but also because it means someone is reading something I put work into and hopefully enjoying it.
+I won’t lie but I also get pretty excited each time I get a sale.
+Not only because it means a few bucks in my pocket but also because it means someone is reading something I put work into and hopefully enjoying it.

-The 55k+ words I published in December went a long way to setting up January’s slate of published titles as will the $21 I spent this month to get some covers made.
+The 55k+ words I published in December went a long way to setting up January’s slate of published titles.

-I’m really bad at Photoshop and a professional looking cover goes a long way to selling a self-published work so I see the $5-$6/cover I spend on fiverr.com as a good investment to spur future earnings.
+I’m really bad at Photoshop.
+A professional looking cover goes a long way to selling a self-published work.
+That’s why I see the $5-$6/cover I spend on fiverr.com as a good investment to spur future earnings.

 I’m well into January now so I know the results for the most part and I can say that sales growth in this business is relatively slow :).